ibexa/documentation-user/docs/getting_started/discover_ui.md

 #### Work with blocks

-Each kind of block has its special properties.
+Each block has its special properties.
 You can access them by placing the cursor on the added block and clicking the **Block settings** icon.

 ## Menu